-Post-War and Cold War Roots
+Post-War and Cold War Roots of FOIA

-The roots of FOIA go back to the Administrative Procedure Act of 1946, which established requirements for publishing proposed and final legislation in the Federal Register and opportunities for public comments.
 Then, in 1955, worries about increasing secrecy during the Cold War prompted Congressman John Moss of California to ask Congress to create the special subcommittee on Government Information.
-The subcommittee’s main goal was to preserve the press’s right (newspapers, radio, TV) and the public to access government information by modifying Section 3, Chapter 324 of the Administrative Procedure Act.
-But these changes, bundled into a proposed Freedom of Information Act, were stalled for nearly 12 years due to opposition from most federal agencies.
-(Believe it or not, even the Migratory Bird Conservation Commission wanted to withhold some of its reports).
+The subcommittee’s main goal was to preserve the press’s and public’s right to access government information by modifying Section 3, Chapter 324 of the Administrative Procedure Actii.

 Opening the Gate to Information Access

 The passage of FOIA was a big step in government transparency.
-Still, the law wasn’t strong enough to compel agencies to fulfill information requests — until Congress responded to the aftermath of Watergate.
-In 1974, both houses passed numerous changes and placed them into law after overriding President Gerald Ford’s veto.
-These new requirements included:
+Still, the law wasn’t strong enough to compel agencies to fulfill information requests.

-- Penalties for agencies that wrongly withhold information
+• Penalties for agencies that wrongly withhold information

-- Fee waivers for journalists and public interest groups
+• Fee waivers for journalists and public interest groups

-- New timeframes for compliance
+• New timeframes for compliance

 The Teeter Totter of Transparency

 The sunshine law became the model for similar laws enacted by states over the years, but it didn’t exactly solidify how administrations viewed FOIA and the notion of “transparency.”
+Various laws and resolutions have been passed and repealed, then passed and repealed again, complicating the history of FOIA.

 In 1977, Attorney General Griffin Bell’s memorandum advised federal agencies involved in FOIA court cases that “the government should not withhold documents without some arguable legal basis for the withholding.”
 Bell also suggested that his office would only defend agencies when they could prove that disclosing the requested information would be harmful.